 A guild representative who is authorized to submit on behalf of the guild may fill out the current application form online, found on the IFAJ website.
 Submissions made with any outdated forms will not be accepted.

 The following must also be included for the entry before the deadline;

-● Entries must be uploaded to a website by the national guild and the web link must be provided to IFAJ with the contest application.
+● A working link to the story online must be provided to IFAJ with the contest application.

 ● For entries not originally broadcast in English, please provide a short written summary in English.
 If translation into English is not available, contact the IFAJ Global Office as soon as possible: IFAJ will arrange and pay for translation for the summary and up to 4 minutes of a guild’s broadcast entry.
 That will be the portion judged for the contest.

 • Content and style, including originality and creativity, relevance and audience appeal.

 • Technical merit, focusing on the work of the journalist, including the structure of the story, the use of a variety of media and the relevance of supporting images.

 • Objectivity and balance, i.e. reflects effort to research and present an informed and balanced report.